harrisonlab/nano_diagnositcs/P_aphanis/P_aphanis_genome_raspberry.md

 exit
 exit
 ```
-Trimmed reads were also aligned to other mildew species and our draft P.aphanis genome assembly.
+Trimmed reads were also aligned to other mildew species and our draft P.aphanis genome assembly for comparison.
 ```bash
 screen -S bowtiecomps
 srun -p himem -c 6 --mem 50G --pty bash